 Monitoring your blood pressure and lipid levels can help you achieve safe levels.
 Visit your healthcare team as scheduled.

-Taking medications as directed can help control blood sugar, blood pressure, blood clotting, and/or cholesterol levels.
+Taking medicines as directed can help control blood sugar, blood pressure, blood clotting, and/or cholesterol levels.

 Eating right can reduce your risk factors and help you lose weight.
 Try to limit the amount of processed or refined carbohydrates you eat at one time.
 Cut back on your total calorie intake.
 Eat foods low in saturated fat and cholesterol.
 Eat fiber, including vegetables and whole grains, and cut down on salt.
 A dietitian or diabetes educator can help form a meal plan that works for you—even if you are on a low budget.

 Being active can help reduce your weight, strengthen your heart, and lower your lipid levels and blood pressure.
 Exercise and activity are good for your whole body.
 Talk to your healthcare team about increasing your activity safely over time.